-And for what?
-Apparently nothing.
+The reason for the curfew and checkpoints?
+Apparently there was none.
 In what is the piece’s most disingenuous and offensive passage, Shehadeh writes,

 In 2002, when my neighbors and I had our movement severely restricted by an Israeli military siege, I tried my best to continue living as normally as I could.
 It was springtime then, as it is now.
 I would look out the window and lament my inability to venture out to the lush hills all around covered with wildflowers.
 But the danger lurking outside my house back then was readily recognizable: armed soldiers enforcing the stay-at-home orders.
 Only Palestinians were under threat.
 While we suffered, normal life continued elsewhere, indifferent to what we were enduring.